sophia-vo/Power-Outage-Predictions/README.md

 The modeling algorithm chosen was a RandomForestClassifier which uses a multitude of decision trees to classify the data.

 The final model made more accurate predictions than the baseline model.
 The RMSE of our baseline model was 443865.23 and the RMSE of our final model was 318011.48.
 Thus, the final model RMSE was significantly lower than the baseline model RMSE.

-**Visualization:**
+Thus, this demonstrates that our final model is making more accurate predictions than our baseline model because the RMSE significantly decreased.

 ### Fairness Analysis